- This event has passed.

 It will be held Friday, October 21 at The Standard on West Jackson Avenue.

-Doors will open to the public at 6:30 & the show will start at 7:30.
+VIP Reception begins at 5:30.
+General Admission doors will open to the public at 6:30 & the show will start at 7:30.

+VIP tickets are sold out.
 General admission tickets do not guarantee seating during the show.

 The evening will also include door prizes, a raffle, and a live auction!

 This is a party you won’t want to miss!
+Keep in mind VIP tickets are SOLD OUT.

 Click here to buy your tickets today!